Diabetes in dogs

 Diabetes mellitus is a disease in which the beta cells of the endocrine pancreas either stop producing insulin or can no longer produce it in enough quantity for the body's needs.
 The disease can affect humans as well as animals such as dogs.

-The condition is treatable and need not shorten the animal's life span or interfere with quality of life.
+The condition is treatable and need not shorten the animal's life span or interfere with the quality of life.
 If left untreated, the condition can lead to cataracts, increasing weakness in the legs (neuropathy), malnutrition, ketoacidosis, dehydration, and death.
-Diabetes mainly affects middle-age and older dogs, but there are juvenile cases.
-The typical canine diabetes patient is middle-age, female, and overweight at diagnosis.
+Diabetes mainly affects middle-aged and older dogs, but there are juvenile cases.
+The typical canine diabetes patient is middle-aged, female, and overweight at diagnosis.

 The number of dogs diagnosed with diabetes mellitus has increased three-fold in thirty years.
-In survival rates from almost the same time, only 50% survived the first 60 days after diagnosis and went on to be successfully treated at home.
+In survival rates from around the same time, only 50% survived the first 60 days after diagnosis and went on to be successfully treated at home.
 Currently, diabetic dogs receiving treatment have the same expected lifespan as non-diabetic dogs of the same age and gender.

 The condition is commonly divided into two types, depending on the origin of the condition: type 1 and type 2.